-- 3.2.4.3 For a gap between exposed wood members less than or equal to 1/8 inch in service, the char front shall be assumed to penetrate between wood members a distance equal to 2a{char} (see Figure 3.1), provided that air flow through the gap does not occur.
+- 3.2.3.1 For exposed wood members with intersections or abutting edges that are protected on the exposed side with an approved fire-resistant joint system in accordance with 2.5.1.3, the char front shall be assumed to penetrate between wood members a distance equal to achar. - 3.2.3.2 For exposed wood members with intersections or abutting edges that are in contact or have a gap less than or equal to 1/8 inch, the char front shall be assumed to penetrate between wood members a distance equal to $2a{char}$ (see Figure 3.1), provided that air flow through the gap does not occur.
 Air flow through the gap is permitted to be neglected where one of the following occurs: - 1.
-A Fire-Resistant Joint System in accordance with 2.5.1.3 is used to firestop the intersection. - 2.
-The intersection is detailed to prevent burnthrough in accordance with 3.6.

-- 3. Draftstopping material as listed in 2.5.3.1, excluding fiberglass and mineral wool batts, is installed on the unexposed side of the assembly. - 4.
-Adhesives or sealants meeting ASTM C920 or ASTM D3498 are applied in the gap on the unexposed side of the assembly. - 5.
-The intersection occurs entirely within a single compartment such that the gap does not provide for air passage between compartments.
+The intersection is detailed to prevent burnthrough in accordance with 3.7. - 2.
+Draftstopping material as listed in 2.5.3.1, excluding fiberglass and mineral wool batts, is installed on the unexposed side of the assembly. - 3.
+Adhesives or sealants meeting ASTM C920 or ASTM D3498 are applied in the gap on the unexposed side of the assembly.